-Chureerat Haq is a PhD candidate in the Asia Pacific College of Business and Law.
+Chureerat Haq is a PhD candidate in the Asia Pacific College of Business and Law at the Charles Darwin University.
 She has been awarded a PhD scholarship under the Research Training Program (RTP) in 2019.
 Her research focuses on applications of digital business models through practical experiences of social enterprise operators and their stakeholders.
 Chureerat Haq holds a Master by Research degree from Charles Darwin University.
 She also holds a Master of Business Administration (MBA) in Management from Queensland University of Technology (QUT).
-Chureerat has published the following peer reviewed conference papers on socially driven business models for poverty alleviation and applications of social enterprise business models in Thailand:
+Chureerat has published two peer reviewed conference papers and a book chapter.

 · Haq, C., Vemuri, S. (2017), ‘Business models of social enterprises’, refereed paper presented at 43rd International Business Research Conference, 13-15 July, 2017, Ryerson University, Toronto, Canada.

-- Haq, C., Vemuri, S. & Shah, F. (2014), ‘The role of socially-driven enterprise and the poor in poverty alleviation from a business model perspective’, refereed paper presented at the Eurasia Business Research Conference, 16-18 June, 2014, Istanbul, Turkey.
+· Haq, C., Vemuri, S. & Shah, F. (2014), ‘The role of socially-driven enterprise and the poor in poverty alleviation from a business model perspective’, refereed paper presented at the Eurasia Business Research Conference, 16-18 June, 2014, Istanbul, Turkey.

 Arab Emirates.
 Topics included business ethics, corporate social responsibility (CSR) and social enterprises.
 It is important to highlight that Yunus Centre was found by Professor Muhammad Yunus, 2006 Nobel Peace Laureate and Professor Yunus is the founder of the Grameen Bank (Bank of the Poor) who pioneered the concepts of micro credit and until 2020 has created more than 50 socially-driven businesses.